How to Greet Visitors: 20+ Examples to Try in Your Destination

 • Eye contact

-Bear in mind that every person, and thus every visitor, is different.
+Remember that every person, and thus every visitor, is different.
 “More than [one interaction] for someone who’s very introverted might be too much,” Ekstrom notes.
 "If a visitor feels like they’ve been authentically and genuinely engaged, you can take their cue for back and forth conversation.”

 Train your employees